FREQUENTLY ASKED QUESTIONS

 Where do you source your olive oil?

 In compliance with FDA regulations, this information is listed on the back of each bottle.
 Each of our oils are tested by an independent laboratory to ensure they meet the extra virgin standards established by the California Olive Oil Council.
-The oil for the majority of our flavor infused olive oils come from Argentina.
-We also offer (uninfused) extra virgin olive oils from individual, family-owned farms in California, Italy, Greece and Chile.
+The oil for the majority of our flavor infused olive oils come from Greece.
+We also offer (uninfused) extra virgin olive oils from individual, family-owned farms in California, Spain, Georgia and Chile.
 The base for our balsamics is the 25-Star traditional balsamic from Modena, Italy.

 Shipping: when will my online purchase arrive?

 Orders placed online for delivery in the Charleston-metro area usually arrive the next day, depending on the time of purchase.
-We offer FREE SHIPPING across SC, NC, GA, and FL and lowcost shipping nationwide.
+Please note processing time during major holidays will be significantly increased.
+We offer FREE SHIPPING on eligible orders and low-cost shipping nationwide.
 Products generally ship next business day (M-F) from Charleston via priority mail.
-Please contact us directly at 843-297-0462 if you have any questions about your order.
-Orders placed after 12/15/15 might not arrive by Christmas.
+Please contact us directly at firstname.lastname@example.org if you have any questions about your order.

 Extra Virgin Olive Oil